kellymoreira/Timestamp-Microservice/README.md

 <h2 id="Feedbacks">📨 Feedbacks</h2>
-I'm a Junior, and I truly would like to hear in case there are any tips, corrections, suggestions, or comments about this little project. <br>
+I'm a Junior, and I really would like to hear in case there are any tips, corrections, suggestions, or comments about this little project. <br>
-Your input is highly valued, and it helps me improve and learn.
+Your feedback is highly valued, and it helps me improve and learn!

 <details>